Binocular vision: Reconnaissance stereogram

 Stereograms have been used since World War I during reconnaissance flights.
 During the flight, photographs of the terrain are taken at regular time intervals.
 Consecutive photos are viewed in pairs in a stereoscope.
 Camouflaged objects can now be clearly seen in depth.
-This stereogram illustrates that a stereogram can also be made with one camera, and that binocular depth perception helps to see through camouflage.
+This reconnaissance (or scouting) stereogram illustrates that a stereogram can also be made with one camera, and that binocular depth perception helps to see through camouflage.

 Random dot stereogram

 In a random dot stereogram the left and right images consist of dots that are randomly white and black.
 Dots that lie within a certain (invisible) shape in the left image, for example, a triangle, also appear in the right image, but are shifted by 1 or more pixels.
 If the stereogram is viewed with both eyes, the shape becomes visible due to the difference in depth with the surrounding dots.
-This shows, among other things, that depth perception precedest to seeing shapes (Julesz, 1960).
+This shows, among other things, that depth perception precedes seeing shapes (Julesz, 1960).